paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

 == Description ==

 [PayStand](http://www.paystand.com) is a modern payment processing service for your website.
 [Sign up for PayStand](http://www.paystand.com/signup) and you can use this plugin to process payments for your WooCommerce site.
-You can choose to accept multiple payment methods, including credit card, echeck, and bitcoin.
+You can choose to accept multiple payment methods, including credit card, eCheck, and ACH.

 == Installation ==

+Note: To get the old v1.x plugin go to [this page](https://wordpress.org/plugins/woocommerce-paystand/).

 1. Upload woocommerce-paystand to the `/wp-content/plugins` folder in your WooCommerce WordPress site.
 2. Activate the plugin through the 'Plugins' menu on the WordPress admin page.